-Initially, you might feel difficult; however, with practice, you will know when to work and when to shut down your computer and relax.
+Initially, you might feel difficult; however, you will know when to work and when to shut down your computer and relax with practice.

-Working independently means you have to trust your instincts.
+Working alone means you have to trust your instincts.
 You are the only one who is navigating every aspect of a project.
-You should encourage yourself to make decisions.
-As well as be proactive in dealing with any kind of work or work-related situation.
+It would be best if you encouraged yourself to make decisions.
+As well as be proactive in dealing with any work or work-related situation.

 Confidence is key to a successful freelancing career.
 To build self-confidence, listen to your client carefully.
-As long as you have the confidence of your client, you are good to go.
+As long as you have your client’s confidence, you are good to go.
 Discuss every aspect of the project with your client to avoid any loopholes in the work.
-When talking to them, observe their behavior and tone.
-This will give you a good idea of dealing with the client and working on their project.
+When talking to them, observe their behavior and tone, which will give you a good idea of dealing with the client and working on their project.

 As the times change fast, so are the trends in technology.
-The big challenge freelancers face having the updated knowledge and trends about useful technological advancement.
+The significant challenge freelancers face is having updated knowledge about the latest technological advancement.
 Chances are higher that you might need some advanced knowledge to carry on some projects.
-Unless you are on top of the trends, you won’t be able to deliver quality work.
+Unless you are on top of the trends, you won’t deliver quality work.

-To stay up to date, make sure you read relevant articles, magazines, or news.
-Online sources are one of the quick and easy sources of knowledge.
+To stay up to date, read relevant articles, magazines, or news.
+Online sources are one the quick and easy sources of knowledge.
 Take some time out of your schedule and read those web articles.
-Moreover, you can also research and find out how you can use this information.
+Moreover, you can also research how you can use this information.